alextheoklitou/sei-project-3-fe/README.md

 * Rating of profiles

 ## Deployed Version
-Since Heroku have stopped their free subscription the back end of the project is no longer supported unfortunately however the project can still be run on local server.
 [View the deployed version of the app](https://sniff.netlify.app/)
 ![Screen Grab of home page](./src/assets/homePage.png) You may use the following credentials to sign in: